Competitor Information

 Welcome to all Competitors!

-As always, we will provide you with a great venue in which to showcase your skills, at a trusted and established event.
+We were proud to celebrate our 60th competition last year, so you’re joining a well-established and trusted event.
+We will provide you with a great venue in which to showcase your skills.
 Our highly regarded adjudicators will give you positive feedback on your performances.
 You’ll have opportunities to win prize money and medals, as well as scholarships to the Australian Ballet Summer School.
 Just as importantly, you’ll have opportunities to make new friends and watch great performances by students just like you.

 Find out how to submit your entry below, and then browse through the rest of the page to help you prepare.
-We look forward to seeing you in June for our milestone competition!
+We look forward to seeing you in June!

 Leeanne Barber